knox3dp/knox3dp.github.io/about/index.md

 ---
 layout: page
-title: About the Theme
+title: About Knox3DP
-tags: [about, Jekyll, theme, moon]
+tags: [about, 3d printing, additive manufacturing, CAD]
 date: 2016-03-21
 ---
+<center> Still in the process of building!
+Coming soon! </center>
 <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>

 ## Features